cbstange/climate-trivia/README.md

 ## Planning

-Before starting the project I also created a [wireframe](.//assets/planning/Climate_Quiz_Wireframe.pdf)  and [flowchart](.//assets/planning/Climate_Quiz_Flowchart.pdf) which can be found in the credits below.
+Before starting the project I created a [wireframe](.//assets/planning/Climate_Quiz_Wireframe.pdf) and [flowchart](.//assets/planning/Climate_Quiz_Flowchart.pdf) which can be found in the credits below.

+## Existing Features
+- ### Navigation Bar

+  - Featured on all four pages, the navigation bar is fully responsive and includes a image that brings you back to the home screen and links for all other pages: Attractions, Restaurants and Outdoors.
+  - The navigation bar's structure is meant to be familiar to users: when a user visits the site, it is clear how to navigate each page.
+  - To add to usability, a hover effect was added so there is feedback to the user has they choose which page to visit.

 ## Credits
 ### Media
 - Images were sourced from [Unsplash](https://unsplash.com/) which is a site that provides free images so there are no copywrite violations.
 - Icons were obtained by [Font Awesome](https://fontawesome.com/).